 Quartz membership is a paid subscription service launched in November 2018.
-I developed the first version of the membership and billing system, which is currently used by over 17,000 paid members and over 1 million free members.
+I developed the first version of the membership and billing system, which is, as of September 2020, used by over 21,000 paid members and over 1 million free members.
 It supports credit card payments and Apple / Google Pay, as well as in-app purchases for iOS and Android apps (the Android app is unfortunately being discontinued in July 2020).

 With this experience, I have extensive knowledge of the technical aspects of the subscription business, including payment platforms, subscription lifecycle, promotional strategies, currencies and security.